 Studying Drama at Kent

-All our modules incorporate an exciting blend of practical work and academic study.
+Our modules incorporate an exciting blend of practical work and academic study.
 This enables you to develop your critical understanding alongside your performative skills and gives you the creative competence needed for a career in the arts or beyond.

 At Kent we take pride in our range of module choice.
 From your first year you can begin to shape the course of your degree: specialising in particular areas such as comedy, physical theatre, or acting; or exploring a diversity of exciting topics including musical theatre dance, accessibility in the arts, adaptation, community and applied theatre, auto/biographical performance, and gender and identity.